volumio/volumio-plugins-sources/rotaryencoder2/readme.md

 ![GPIO with internal PU and external PD](./img/extPD_intPU.jpg)

-*Example of a circuit with internal Pull-up activated and external Pull-down + limiting Resistor connected.
+**Img 16:** *Example of a circuit with internal Pull-up activated and external Pull-down + limiting Resistor connected.
 This is still working without issues, if the resistor values are matching.*

 What happens if you activate internal PU and connect an external PD?
 * Switch open: